Paying for Therapy

-Paying for Therapy: Insurance, Out of Network, Out of Pocket, and Scheduling
+Insurance, Out of Network, Out of Pocket, and Scheduling

 What does the cost of therapy include?
 You’re not just paying for 53 to 60 minutes of therapy.
 I work outside our scheduled appointment to plan, research, and design your course of treatment.
+My standard rate is $150.
+I offer a discount rate of $135 for people with Anthem.

 Many of us have high deductible insurance plans, which means we are paying out of pocket either way.
 This means we also have HSA accounts, which are usually matched or employer funded.
 So, that’s some free money for therapy.